kimseungki94/wordcount/README.md

 # Likelion first project

-This program is help to count serveral word about my sentence.
+This program help to count serveral word about my sentence.